alabd14313/awesome-BGE/README.md

 - [BlenderGEResourceKit] (https://github.com/mikepan/BlenderGEResourceKit) - A collection of ready-to-use components for the Blender Game Engine
 - [Easy Game] (https://cgcookiemarkets.com/all-products/easy-game/) - a collection of tools that allow you to work faster and more efficiently with the Blender Game Engine
 - [BGE-MC] (https://cgcookiemarkets.com/all-prod...creator-bge-mc) - Blender Game Engine Material Creator
-- [Asset Sketcher] (https://cgcookiemarkets.com/all-prod...-blender-addon) - An addon addon that lets you paint objects directly into your scene.
+- [Asset Sketcher] (https://cgcookiemarkets.com/all-prod...-blender-addon) - An addon that lets you paint objects directly into your scene.
 - [Area lamps] (https://github.com/martinsh/area-lamps) - Blender with real-time rectangular area lamps
 - [Improved sapling tree generator] (https://github.com/abpy/improved-sapling-tree-generator) - A new version of Blenders sapling tree generator with improvements, new features, and bug fixes
 - [COA tools] (https://github.com/ndee85/coa_tools) - COA Tools is a 2D Animation Suite for blender.
 It offsers a 2D cutout animation workflow similar to programs like spine or spriter.